p4lang/gsoc/2025/projects/splidt/README.md

 ## Project Overview

+**SpliDT** is a switch-native compiler framework that enables stateful decision tree inference directly in programmable switches, bringing real-time machine learning into the network data plane.
+Splidt compiles high-performance decision tree models to enable detection and observability of security-significant flow behaviors across diverse traffic workloads.

-**SpliDT** is a compiler framework that enables stateful decision tree inference directly in programmable switches, bringing real-time machine learning into the network data plane.
-A major challenge in deploying decision trees in this environment is the limited stateful memory of ASIC chips, which makes it inefficient to track multiple packet features simultaneously.
-This leads to a trade-off between accuracy (with more features) and latency (faster processing), resulting in poor resource utilization in existing approaches.
+A major challenge in deploying decision trees in this environment is the limited stateful memory of ASIC chips, which makes it impossible to store multiple packet features simultaneously.

-SpliDT solves this with **Partitioned Decision Trees (PDTs)**.
-Instead of evaluating all features simultaneously, the tree is split into smaller subtrees, each handling only three features at a time.
+It solves the issue with **Partitioned Decision Trees (PDTs)**.
+Instead of evaluating all features simultaneously, the tree is split into smaller subtrees, each handling only k-features at a time.
 Flows are guided across subtrees using Subtree IDs (SIDs), ensuring that all features are eventually considered without exceeding hardware limits.
 This design reduces memory usage, removes latency overheads, and maintains classification accuracy, while making the system scalable and efficient.

 <img width="734" height="381" alt="Screenshot 2025-09-01 at 5 17 58 AM" src="https://github.com/user-attachments/assets/37485143-71a3-47f2-8508-b25fc549ce9b" />